lens-protocol/react-native-lens-ui-kit/README.md

 - Custom styling / layout (temporary implementation in place, want to make it more granular)
 - More query options (easy contribution, help wanted)
 - Authentication
-- Migrate the example application to Expo (easy contribution, help wanted)
 - Custom components

 ### V1 Roadmap